NoBlackBoxes/LastBlackBox/boxes/transistors/_resources/lessons/Transistors-MOSFETs.md

 ## Connections

+## Additional Materials

 ## Lesson

 - **TASK**: Measure the threshold voltage that opens your MOSFET gate.
 Compare it to the "expected" range listed in the
-    - The datasheet for your MOSFETs can be found here [IRF510](/boxes/transistors/_resources/datasheets/IRF510.pdf) and here [IRL510](/boxes/transistors/_resources/datasheets/IRL510.pdf)
+    - The datasheet for your MOSFET here [IRL510](/boxes/transistors/_resources/datasheets/IRL510.pdf)
-> The threshold for when current starts to flow through your MOSFET ("Gate-Source Threshold Voltage") should be between 2 to 4 Volts for the IRF510 and 1 to 3 vols for the IRL510.
-However, the amount of current it allows will rise rapidly up to (and beyond) 10 Volts for the IRF510 and 5 Volts for the IRL510.
-Check the datasheets (Figure 3).
+> The threshold for when current starts to flow through your MOSFET ("Gate-Source Threshold Voltage") should be between 1 to 3 vols for the IRL510.
+However, the amount of current it allows will rise rapidly up to (and beyond) 5 Volts for the IRL510.
+Check the datasheet (Figure 3).